Hilton Gravel Pits

 Lots of trails all around the reserve to explore.
 The water in the ponds is deep - please keep to the paths.

-The field gate near the site’s entrance has been fitted with a RADAR lock allowing access to larger wheelchairs or mobility buggies (providing users have a RADAR key) and the track along here is in largely good condition and provides access to a bird viewing screen.
+The track along the field gate entrance is in largely good condition and provides access to a bird viewing screen.
 Paths on other areas of the site are flat but are often muddy and unsuitable for wheelchairs.

 When to visit